Cat & Dog Teeth Cleaning in Orlando, FL

 - Advanced monitoring of vitals throughout the entire dental procedure

 - General anesthesia for your pet’s safety

 Ideally, you should bring your pet in for a wellness exam at least once a year.
-These exams allow our doctor to determine if a more extensive pet dental exam and cleaning is necessary.
+These exams allow our veterinarian in Orlando, FL, to determine if a more extensive pet dental exam and cleaning is necessary.
 Although only a licensed veterinarian can give an accurate, official diagnosis of gum disease, the following are some signs you can look for at home:

 - Chronic bad breath

 - Drooling or dropping food from the mouth

 - Loose or discolored teeth

 - Pawing at the mouth (which could indicate pain)

 At-Home Pet Dental Care in Orlando, FL